-Bulletin and Pulpit Announcements
+Bulletin & Pulpit Announcements

-EDUCATION WEEKEND – January 23-24
+EDUCATION WEEKEND – January 27-28

 Next weekend, we will be asked to make a commitment to support our diocesan ministries and Catholic Charities of Southeast Texas through our prayers and our financial gifts.
 We do this each year through our Bishop’s Faith Appeal.
-This year’s theme is “Act Justly, Love Mercy, Walk Humbly” taken from Micah 6:8.
-To do justice refers to human behavior in relationship to others.
-To love goodness refers to the kind of love and concern which is at the heart of the covenant; it is persistently faithful.
-To walk humbly with your God means to listen carefully to the revealed will of God doing what is required of us.
-Imagine a community where none go hungry, where all feel welcomed, where those who mourn are comforted and where those who are lost learn of the healing love of Jesus.
+This year’s theme is “I have the strength for everything through him whom empowers me.
+Still, it was kind of you to share in my distress.”
+It is taken from Philippians 4:13-14.
+Imagine a community where none are in distress – where no one goes hungry, where all feel welcomed, where those who mourn are comforted and where those who are lost learn of the healing love of Jesus.
+All of this can come from sharing in their distress through each of us as we share our gifts.
 Know that our diocesan ministries are already doing much to bring about such a community through their work.
-And if you and I join them through our support they can do much more.
-Please take the time this week to learn about their work by reading the Appeal materials that are being provided to you today and by reading the latest edition of our East Texas Catholic.
+And if you and I join them through our support, they can do much more.
+Please take the time this week to learn about their work by reading the Appeal materials that are being provided to you today and by reading the latest edition of our East Texas Catholic Newspaper.
 If our parish exceeds its goal, the overage is returned to the parish.
-Many parishes use their overage to accomplish special projects that they deem to be a goal of their own.
+We have decided that the average funds this year will be used to _______________________ in our parish .

-COMMITMENT WEEKEND – January 30-31
+COMMITMENT WEEKEND – February 3-4

-FOLLOW -UP WEEKEND – February 6-7
+FOLLOW -UP WEEKEND – February 10-11

-2nd FOLLOW-UP WEEKEND – February 13-14
+2nd FOLLOW-UP WEEKEND – February 17-18

 On behalf of Bishop Guillory and the more than 110,000 individuals who are served by our diocesan ministries, I thank all those who have pledged to this year’s Bishop’s Faith Appeal.
 If you have not made a financial and prayer pledge, we ask you to prayerfully consider doing so.
 Pledge envelopes and Spiritual Pledge/Intention cards are available in the pews.

-3rd FOLLOW-UP WEEKEND – February 20-21
+3rd FOLLOW-UP WEEKEND – February 24-25

 710 Archie Street